wvchallenges/se-challenge-payroll/README.md

    - If this application was destined for a production environment, what would you add or change?
 	   - Use an ORM to access the database
-		   - The first thing I would do is change the way the server accesses the sqlite db
+		   - The first thing I would do is change the way the server accesses the sqlite3 db
-		   - I would use an ORM like SQLAlchemy as it keeps the code much neater, and keep its extremely simple
+		   - I would use an ORM like SQLAlchemy as it keeps the code much neater and very simple
 	   - Use session based authentication with JWT
 		   - I would also look into implementing a session for the user rather than storing a JWT token in the cookies, as a session is much safer and less prone to attacks
 	   - Deploy through docker only as it is much simpler